 If you can pass all three exams on your first try, you can expect to pay $545.82 in exam fees ($181.94 per exam), a $30 fee to the IRS with your application for enrollment, and the cost of your review course.

 Enrolled Agents are experts in taxation and share the same representation rights as a CPA with a less stringent exam and no education/work requirements.
-But, which is right for you?
-View the differences between EA and CPA.
+If you wish to practice taxation, there is no difference to the IRS between a CPA and an EA.
+They both shared unlimited representation rights.

 The exams are offered in a computer-based format at authorized Prometric test centers in the United States and certain designated international locations.
 To locate a testing center near you, visit the Prometric website.